acmbpdc/coding-bootcamp-2022/docs/01-HTML-CSS/README.md

   ```
 <centre><img src="assets/ross_list.jpg" alt="drawing" style="width:500px;"/></centre><br>
 *Ross didn't know about HTML lists.
 Don't be like Ross.*
-Here is an example of how tags are arranged in an HTML document:

 You can also access the entire list of HTML tags [here](https://www.w3schools.com/tags/default.asp).